 To create a separate GPU node pool in an existing cluster you can use the Google Cloud console or the Google Cloud CLI.
 You can also use Terraform for provisioning your GKE clusters and GPU node pool.

-In GKE control plane version 1.30.1-gke.1156000 and later, GKE automatically installs the default NVIDIA driver version for your GKE node version.
+In GKE control plane version 1.30.1-gke.1156000 and later, GKE automatically installs the default NVIDIA driver version for your GKE node version if the node doesn't have node auto-provisioning enabled.
 You can optionally choose the latest available driver version or explicitly disable automatic driver installation.
 In versions prior to 1.30.1-gke.1156000, GKE doesn't install a driver by default if you don't specify a driver version when you create or update the node pool.

 gcloud